uDEVOPS2020/ContextLearning/Use Case 2/Readme.md

 - **Causal discovery**. i) read the dataset and apply the algorithms for causal structure discovery to create a causal model (both as a notebook and as .py file), ii) compute and output the SEM model.

-To reproduce: generate the workload, and then use the causal discovery files.

 *Prerequisites*:

 Python (version >3), JVM/JRE (version > 1.8), Locust (tested with version 2.8.6).